drozd324/GPU_Delaunay_Triangulation/thesis.typ

 	algorithms used in this project.
 For the entirety of this project we only focus on 2 dimensional Delaunay triangulations.

-	In order to introduce indroduce the Delaunay Traingulation we first must define what we mean when we say triangultion.
-In order to create a triangualtion we need a set of points $P$ which will make up the vertices of the triangles.
+	In order to introduce indroduce the Delaunay Traingulation we first must define what we mean mean by a triangultion.
+In order to create a triangualtion we need a set of points which will make up the vertices of the triangles.
+But first we want to clarify a possible ambiguity about edges.

 	#definition[
 		For a point set $P$, the term edge is used to indicate any segment that includes precisely two points of S at its endpoints.
+		@DiscComGeom.
 	] <edge_def>

+	Alterantively we could say an edge doesnt contain its enpoints which could be more useful in different contexts.
+But now we define the triangulation.

 	#definition[
 		A _triangulation_ of a planar point set $P$ is a subdivision of the